Walking bus: History

-In Auckland, New Zealand, as of November 2007, one hundred schools ran 230 Walking School Buses with over 4,000 children and 1,500 adults participating.

-The largest (contiguous) walking bus involved 1,905 participants on 9 November 2012 in Newmarket, Suffolk.

-Parents and/or children on some walking buses are encouraged to wear brightly-coloured jackets or waistcoats.
+Escorts and/or children on some walking buses are encouraged to wear brightly-coloured jackets or waistcoats.
 This has led to criticism that the walking bus is too regimented, and fails to achieve its original purpose of improving children's independent mobility.
 David Engwicht, whose 1992 book "Reclaiming our Cities and Towns" is credited by some as the origin of the Walking School Bus concept in New South Wales, has since stated that "The moment the Walking Bus turns into an official program, it creates some significant difficulties, particularly in litigious and risk-averse cultures."

+In Auckland, New Zealand, as of November 2007, one hundred schools ran 230 Walking School Buses with over 4,000 children and 1,500 adults participating.
+As of 2023 the largest single walking bus according to the Guinness Book of Records had 1,905 participants, on 9 November 2012 in Newmarket, Suffolk.